jelmd/snmp-export/generator/README.md

     value: newValue     # Special: `@drop@`
   ...
 ```
 A new metric gets created, which inherits the name of the metric to which this override gets applied, but with the _MetricSuffix_ append.
 The exporter evaluates each regex/value pair one after another.
 On match the metric's value gets set to the evaluated regex - capture-groups are supported.
 If the obtained string can be parsed as float64, the metric gets returned having its value set to the parsed float.
 Otherwise a label having the same name as the metric itself and the value of the obtained string gets insterted into the metric.
-The value of the metric gets set to `1.0` and returned.
+The value of the metric gets set to `1.0`.

 So first match always wins and stops regex evaluation!

 If all regex/value evals fail, the given _MetricSuffix_ would not emit a metric.
 Finally, after all _MetricSuffix_ configs have been processed, the original metric gets dropped.

-NOTE: Because regex\_extracts configs get applied only to metrics having its type set to *OctetString*, *DisplayString *, *PhysAddress48*, or *InetAddress*\*, one may need to set its type explicitly.
-In contrast to the upstream version, a zero length result string does not cause a metric to be dropped anymore (use `@drop@` instead - see below).
+NOTE: Because regex\_extracts configs get **not applied** to metrics having its type set to *EnumAsInfo*, *EnumAsStateSet*, or *Bits*, one may need to set its type explicitly to somthing else, e.g. *DisplayString*.

+NOTE: In contrast to the upstream version, a zero length result string does not cause a metric to be dropped anymore (use `@drop@` instead - see below).

 Specials: